SHOP

 Dark green Lexus NX driving on road

-There have been two iterations of the NX, and while the newer model offers more luxury and a higher-quality feel, both feel very premium and are worthy contenders to something like a BMW X3.
+There have been two iterations of the Lexus NX.
+While the newer model offers more luxury and a higher-quality feel, both feel very premium and are worthy rivals to something like a BMW X3.

-The well-appointed cabin features a selection of physical buttons and an easy-to-use infotainment system, but the newer models’ interior looks a little less cluttered if minimalism is more your thing.
+The cabin features a selection of physical buttons and an easy-to-use infotainment system.
+The newer models’ interior looks a little less cluttered if minimalism is more your thing.

-All versions are hybrid, but it’s only post-2021 models that come with the option of a plug-in hybrid setup which Lexus says can do around 40 miles of emission-free motoring – and at up to motorway speeds, too.
+All versions are hybrid, but it’s only post-2021 models that come with the option of a plug-in hybrid setup.
+Lexus says can do around 40 miles of emission-free motoring – and at up to motorway speeds, too.

-While it may not be as popular as some of its key rivals, Lexus has a reputation for building reliable cars and the NX has proven to be an extremely dependable model, helping to cut the cost of ownership.
+While it may not be as popular as some of its key rivals, Lexus has a reputation for building reliable cars.
+The NX has proven to be an extremely dependable model, helping to cut the cost of ownership.

 Is the RX the best in the Lexus SUV range?

-It may be a hybrid, but the RX places a big emphasis on luxury and comfort, which is why early models are powered by punchy V6 engines.
+It may be a hybrid, but the Lexus RX places a big emphasis on luxury and comfort.
+This is why early models are powered by punchy V6 engines.
 Newer models use smaller 2.0-litre engines, but they’re just as refined.

 It’s the brand’s biggest and most expensive SUV, so it’s packed with lots of features that the other smaller models don’t get.